(See Main Article: The Greeks – Discover Ancient Greece’s Timeline and History)

 When Alexander could get his ships up to the walls, he set them to pounding the walls with battering rams and artillery from on-ship siege towers.
 While he sent some ships to create a diversion, Alexander took two ships with bridging equipment to the breached south wall.
 There the Macedonians swarmed over the bridge to the walls and forced a way into the city.
 Hundreds more soldiers followed and Tyre fell to Alexander in July 332 B.C.

-Cite This Article"The Greeks: Their Origins and Civilization" History on the Net
+Cite This Article"The Ancient Greeks: Their Origins and Civilization" History on the Net

 More Citation Information.